-One of the major tenets of lean accounting and lean management is that accounts payable is waste and must be eliminated.
+One of the major tenets of lean accounting and lean management is that accounts payable must be eliminated.
 Have I got your attention yet?

 It’s a provocative proposition.
 Can companies really do away with AP?
 Who’s going to pay suppliers?
 Who’s going to make sure invoices match receipts match POs?